-- A. Applicability: A subdivision application for a short plat may be processed if: - 1.
+- A. Applicability: A subdivision application for a short plat may be processed provided that it meets all of the following conditions: - 1.
 The property is an original lot in a recorded subdivision; - 2.
 The property is not the result of a previous short plat of a lot and/or the property is not the result of an approved parcel division by Ada or Canyon County Development Services; - 3.
-The proposed subdivision does not exceed a total of two (2) lots on a previously platted property or parcel of land, or is the creation of a condominium plat; - 4.
-No new public street dedication, excluding widening of an existing street, is involved; - 5.
-There are no impacts on the health, safety or general welfare of the city, and the subdivision is in the best interest of the city. - B. Preapplication Conference: The applicant shall complete a preapplication conference with the administrator prior to submittal of an application for a combined preliminary and final plat.
-The purpose of this meeting is to discuss early and informally the purpose and effect of this title and the criteria and standards contained herein. - C. Application Requirements: Applications and fees, in accord with subsection 8-6A-3C, 8-6A-3D and 8-6A-4 of this article shall be submitted. - D. Final Approval Notice: Upon determination by the administrator that the short plat is in conformance with this article, a final approval letter shall be issued.
+The proposed subdivision does not exceed a total of two (2) lots on a previously platted property or parcel of land; - 4.
+No new public street dedication, or new proposed private street, excluding widening of an existing street, is involved;

+- 5. There are no impacts on the health, safety or general welfare of the city, and the subdivision is in the best interest of the city. - B. Preapplication Conference: The applicant shall complete a preapplication conference with the administrator prior to submittal of an application for a combined preliminary and final plat.
+The purpose of this meeting is to discuss early and informally the purpose and effect of this title and the criteria and standards contained herein. - C. Application Requirements: Applications and fees, in accord with subsection 8-6A-3C, 8-6A-3D and 8-6A-4 of this article shall be submitted. - D. Final Approval Notice: Upon determination by the administrator that the short plat is in conformance with this article, a final approval letter shall be issued. - E. Time Limit and Completion of Tasks: Upon tentative approval of the application by the administrator, subject to any applicable conditions of approval and the regulations of this title, the applicant or owner shall have one year to complete the following tasks: - a.
+Cause the property to be surveyed and a record of survey recorded; - b.
+Execute and record the necessary deeds to accomplish the property boundary adjustments as approved; - c.
+Obtain new tax parcel numbers and street addresses from the county assessor; and - d.
+Provide copies of the recorded record of survey, recorded deeds, and the new tax parcel numbers to the administrator. - F. A condominium plat application for any number of lots for property in any district shall be processed as a short plat where all buildings are constructed or have received building permits for construction.
+A condominium plat amendment for interior alterations or modifications shall be exempt from further review.